 If your first language is not English, you will need to provide evidence of fluency to at least an IELTS 6.0 standard or equivalent.
 For full details about how to apply and English Language qualifications please see the

 Learning & Teaching

-A variety of teaching delivery methods are used in this course including, lectures, group work, seminars and workshops.
-You will study six modules.
-Each module will have 48 hours of timetabled hours (contact time) and 152 hours for self study / independent learning time.
+Our Foundation Year is taught through a blend of weekly lectures, group work, workshops and seminars.
+You will study six modules, three will be delivered in term one and three in Term two.
+Each module will have 48 hours of teaching and 152 hours for self-study / independent learning time.

 Employability & Careers

-For specific information on employability and careers linked to these degree programmes, please refer to the individual course pages.
+For specific information on employability and careers linked to these degrees, please refer to the individual course pages.

 Entry Requirements & How to Apply

-Selection is normally made on the basis your UCAS application form and interview.
+Selection is normally made on the basis your UCAS application form and where relevant, an interview.